D2-mods/The-Workshop-Kitpack/README.md

 **Notes:**
 - I used cdtweaks as an example, but any similar race tweak can be used.
-- The Kit Updater can now be used to enable the FMC class for half-elves, if hidden by a tweak.
+- The Kit Updater can now be used to enable the FMC class for half-elves if hidden by a tweak.

 ---
 ---